-- 1. The student must present the school with a valid positive COVID test result that includes the patient's name, administrating provider/clinic and the test administration date. - 2.
-If the student is asymptomatic and able to continue with the current schedule/track of the nursing program, they may be offered a Sim Chart or another faculty approved clinical and lab alternative to doing their clinicals on-line, as well as, the continuation of the online lecture component. - 3.
-If the student is symptomatic, hospitalized, or too ill to continue with the current nursing school schedule, the student may need to WD.
-This WD will fall under the COVID- 19/pandemic policy, the student will not be "penalized" for this academic WD. - 4.
-A student may not return to any in-person format clinical, lecture or lab until 5 days or as CDC guidelines suggested quarantine has taken place, per new guidelines by the CDC - 5.
-Once a student is asymptomatic, and a negative COVID test is confirmed.
-The student may return to the nursing program, complete missing work, if it is before the end of the semester and the student has met all the course's objectives. - Please note that these policies may be fluid, as we may need to take each student and situation on a case-by-case basis, as each occurrence may be unique. - Students should be tested if they are symptomatic - Students must comply with all Ohio Board of Nursing standards for clinical hour requirements and a Satisfactory completion of clinical objectives. - If a student is not able to return, in the set 5 days or as CDC guidelines suggest to complete course work and objectives, it may be necessary for the student to WD academically and return to the programthe following semester without having to reapply. - This emergency COVID-19 policy does not replace the current lab/clinical attendance point system.
+- Quarantine is no longer required if you are exposed to, or suspect exposure to, an infected person.
+If exposure is confirmed or suspected: - 1.
+Wear a mask for 10 days when indoors in public spaces.
+Exposure date is Day 0; mask-free date is Day 11. - 2.
+Test five days after exposure (sooner if symptomatic). - 5.
+If the student is able to continue with the current schedule/track of the nursing program, they may be offered a Sim Chart or another faculty approved clinical and lab alternative to doing their clinicals on-line, as well as, the continuation of the online lecture component. - 6.
+If the student is hospitalized, or too ill to continue with the current nursing school schedule, the student may need to withdraw.
+This withdraw will fall under the COVID- 19/pandemic policy, the student will not be "penalized" for this academic withdraw. - 7.
+A student may not return to any in-person format clinical, lecture or lab until 5 days has passed or after the CDC suggested quarantine has taken place. - 8.
+Once a student is asymptomatic and cleared by risk management, the student may return to the

+- nursing program.
+If this occurs before the end of the semester and the student has met all the course's objectives, the student may complete missing work at that time.
+All missed work must be completed within 7 calendar days unless otherwise agreed upon, in writing, with the instructor of record. - 9.
+If a student is not able to return, in the set 5 days or as CDC guidelines suggest, to complete course work and meet objectives, it may be necessary for the student to withdraw academically and return to the program in a future semester. - Please note that these policies may be fluid, as we may need to take each student and situation on n case-by-case basis, as each occurrence may be unique.
+Current college policies regarding COVID-19 can be found here: Coronavirus: Tri-C Cleveland Ohio (tri-c.edu) - Students should be tested if they are symptomatic - Students must comply with all Ohio Board of Nursing standards for clinical hour requirements and satisfactory completion of clinical objectives. - This emergency COVID-19 policy does not replace the current lab/clinical attendance point system.